httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 active attack can be detected.

 A final (but significant) goal is to provide for ease of implementation, deployment and operation.
-This mechanism should have a minimal impact upon performance, and should not require extensive administrative effort to configure.
+This mechanism is expected to have a minimal impact upon performance, and a trivial administrative effort to configure.

 ## Notational Conventions